netteyr14/FloodWatch/README.md

 The backend, mobile, and desktop applications are maintained in private repositories due to security and research considerations.

-Access can be requested via:
+Access can be requested via email:
 753951852456arvin@gmail.com

 ---